edhull/edhull.github.io/_posts/2025-08-23-predbat-docker-tesla.md

 ## Exports

 I'm still waiting for my export tariff with Octopus to be approved, however once that is in place I'll either write a part 2 for this blogpost or update this post retrospectively with any recommended changes.

+If you’ve set up something similar, I’d love to hear about your experiences.
+Please feel free to reach out!